What Conservation Scientists and Foresters Do

 - Determine ways to remove timber with minimum environmental damage

 Conservation scientists manage, improve, and protect the country's natural resources.
-They work with landowners and federal, state, and local governments to devise ways to use and improve the land while safeguarding the environment.
-Conservation scientists advise farmers, farm managers, and ranchers on how they can improve their land for agricultural purposes and control erosion.
+They work with private landowners and federal, state, and local governments to find ways to use and improve the land while safeguarding the environment.
+Conservation scientists advise farmers, farm managers, and ranchers on how they can improve their land for agricultural purposes and to control erosion.

 Foresters have a wide range of duties, and their responsibilities vary depending on their employer.
 Some primary duties of foresters include drawing up plans to regenerate forested lands, monitoring the progress of those lands, and supervising tree harvests.
 They also come up with plans to keep forests free from disease, harmful insects, and damaging wildfires.

 Foresters may choose and direct the preparation of sites on which trees will be planted.
-They advise on the type, number, and placement of trees to be planted.
+They advise on the type, number, and placement of trees.
 When the trees reach a certain size, foresters decide which trees should be harvested and sold to sawmills.

-Many conservation scientists and foresters supervise forest and conservation workers and technicians, directing their work and evaluating their progress.
+Many foresters supervise forest and conservation workers and technicians, directing their work and evaluating their progress.
 For more information, see the profiles on forest and conservation workers and forest and conservation technicians.

 Conservation scientists and foresters evaluate data on forest and soil quality, assessing damage to trees and forest lands caused by fires and logging activities.
 In addition, they lead activities such as fire suppression and planting seedlings.
-Fire suppression activities include measuring how quickly fires will spread and how successful the planned suppression activity turns out.
+Fire suppression activities include measuring how quickly fires will spread and how successfully the planned suppression activities turn out.